 Wild deer herd

-Knole is fortunate to be home to a 350-strong deer herd, which visitors enjoy seeing in their natural habitat all year round.
-While these beautiful creatures can appear to be friendly, they are wild animals - seen at their best from a respectful distance.
+Knole is fortunate to be home to a 350-strong deer herd, maintained by Knole Estate, which visitors enjoy seeing in their natural habitat all year round.
+While these beautiful creatures can appear to be friendly, they are wild animals and best seen from a respectful distance.